Neural Nations — modelling civilisations as coordinated thermodynamics functions

 A note on method

-The author is an independent researcher.
-CAMS has not been formally peer-reviewed.
-This platform publishes the work openly — datasets, formulas, scoring protocols — precisely so scrutiny is possible.
-Rigorous scepticism is not a challenge to this project.
-It is the point.
+This is independent research, not formally peer-reviewed.
+Datasets, formulas, and scoring protocols are published openly so that scrutiny is possible.
+Rigorous scepticism is not a challenge to this project — it is the point.

 Nation State Diagnostic → Failure Modes Map → Validation & Limits → Live Dashboard ↗ GitHub ↗

-This is not another theory about why societies rise and fall.
+This is not another theory about why societies rise and fall — it is a measurement system.

 GitHub Stars Last Commit Corpus Streamlit AI scraping permitted